 Upon completion of this offering, we will be a holding company with no operations and will be the sole managing member of OneWater LLC.
 Upon completion of this offering and the application of proceeds therefrom, our principal asset will consist of common units of OneWater LLC.
-Our earnings and cash flows and ability to meet our obligations under the Term and Revolver Credit Facility, which we expect to enter into concurrent with this offering, and any other debt obligations will depend on the cash flows resulting from the operations of our operating subsidiaries, and the payment of distributions by such subsidiaries.
-Our existing GS/BIP Credit Facility and our existing Inventory Financing Facility (described below) contain certain restrictions on distributions or transfers from our operating subsidiaries to their members or unitholders, as applicable, as described in the summaries below under "-Debt Agreements-GS/BIP Credit Facility" and "-Inventory Financing Facility."
-We expect restrictions on dividends and distributions contained in the Term and Revolver Credit Facility to be substantially similar to those currently contained in the GS/BIP Credit Facility.
+Our earnings and cash flows and ability to meet our obligations under the GS/BIP Credit Facility and any other debt obligations will depend on the cash flows resulting from the operations of our operating subsidiaries, and the payment of distributions by such subsidiaries.
+Our existing GS/BIP Credit Facility and our existing Inventory Financing Facility (described below) contain certain restrictions on distributions or transfers from our operating subsidiaries to their members or unitholders, as applicable, as described in the summaries below under "-Debt Agreements-GS/BIP Credit Facility" and "-Inventory Financing Facility".
 Accordingly, the operating results of our subsidiaries may not be sufficient for them to make distributions to us.
-As a result, our ability to make payments under the Term and Revolver Credit Facility and any other debt obligations or to declare dividends could be limited.
+As a result, our ability to make payments under the GS/BIP Credit Facility and any other debt obligations or to declare dividends could be limited.